aws-samples/conversational-ai-llms-with-amazon-lex-and-sagemaker/README.md

-# Boosting Customer Experience with Conversational AI and Large Language Models (LLMS)
+# Getting Started on Generative AI with Conversational AI and Large Language Model (LLMS)

-This repository is meant as an accompaniment to the blogpost Boosting Customer Experience with Conversational AI and Large Language Models (LLMS).
-The source code is hosted here but you can refer to the blog for a one-click AWS Cloudformation deployment link.
+This repository is meant as an accompaniment to an upcoming blogpost showing a sample integration with Lex and an out of the box LLM from Sagemaker Jumpstart

 ## Architecture
 ![architectureDiagram](static/architectureDiagram.png)